mhknowledge/teamProfileGenerator/README.md

 The user should clone the repository from GitHub and download Node.
 This application also requires a file system and inquirer module.
 If testing is required, this application uses Jest.

 ## Usage
-Use inquirer from your command line to answer questions about your project.
+Use inquirer from your command line to provide information about your team profiles.
-View walk through video here -https://drive.google.com/file/d/1NWy8s_Aj5Zd0fI6XDjWjC5QeR1lWaO1n/view
+View walk through video here -https://drive.google.com/file/d/1A7wudnnHLutem54aDVfdXXALcDfkNJ4P/view